 In Brief

-Misophonia research has accelerated dramatically in the past two years.
-After decades of being dismissed or overlooked, the condition is now attracting serious scientific attention, funding, and clinical trials.
-The findings are rewriting what we thought we knew.
+Misophonia research has accelerated in the past two years.
+After decades of being dismissed or overlooked, the condition is now attracting more serious scientific attention, funding, and clinical trials.
+The findings are not a final map yet, but they are opening better questions.

-For years, misophonia was theorised to involve trauma-based conditioning.. the idea that triggers became associated with distressing memories or people, and that the brain learned to respond accordingly.
-The obvious implication was that trauma-focused therapy should be central to treatment.
+For years, one theory of misophonia involved trauma-based conditioning. the idea that triggers might become associated with distressing memories or people, and that the brain learned to respond accordingly.
+For some people this may be part of the story, but it is not a settled universal cause model.

 The relationship between stress and misophonia appears to be bidirectional and dynamic.
 Reducing current stress load may be a more tractable intervention target than processing historical trauma alone.